hengruo/QANet-pytorch/README.md

 ## Introduction

-An implementation of [QANet](https://arxiv.org/pdf/1804.09541.pdf) with PyTorch, using SQuAD 1.1.
+An implementation of [QANet](https://arxiv.org/pdf/1804.09541.pdf) with PyTorch.

 Any contributions are welcome!